All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 (Full context: Rev 20:1-10)

-Throughout our “Kingdom of Christ Now” series, we’ve seen over and over that the New Testament does not teach a 1000 year kingdom, that it doesn’t even allow room for it in the most important passages dealing with this subject.
-Nowhere in the NT, accept here in Revelation do we get the idea of a millennial kingdom.
+Throughout our “Kingdom of Christ Now” series, we’ve seen over and over that the NT does not teach a 1000 year earthly kingdom, that it doesn’t allow room for an earthly kingdom of any length.
+Nowhere in the NT – or even in the OT – do we get the idea of a millennial kingdom, except in this one passage of Revelation 20.

-The Premillennial teaching that there’s a future 1000 earthly kingdom to look forward to, is based on this one passage in Revelation, along with Old Testament prophecies.
-Without these, no one would ever see a millennial kingdom in the NT — a kingdom that Premillennialists see as being established between the Second Coming of Christ and the Eternal Kingdom of the New Heaven and New Earth (Rev 21 & 22).
+The Premillennial teaching that there’s a future 1000 year earthly kingdom to look forward to, is based on this one passage.
+Without this, no one would ever see a millennial kingdom in the NT — a kingdom that premillennialists see as being established between the Second Coming of Christ and the Eternal Kingdom of the New Heaven and New Earth (Rev 21 & 22).

 Old Testament Prophecies

-In regard to the OT prophecies, there’s a temptation to allow those scriptures to lead the way.
-However, it’s a great mistake to interpret the NT according to the OT, because the NT is the fulfillment of the OT.
+In regard to the OT prophecies that seem to speak of an earthly kingdom, there’s a temptation to allow those scriptures to lead the way.
+However, I believe it’s a serious mistake to interpret the NT according to the OT, because the NT is the fulfillment of the OT.
 Everything written in the OT has Christ and the NT (New Covenant) in view.
 We can only understand the OT because of our understanding of the NT.
 That’s why the Jews to this day cannot understand their own scriptures.
 They don’t accept or understand the NT.

-To be even more clear, to see a millennial kingdom in the NT, one has to be looking through the lens of a position that’s already set in stone….namely, Premillennialism.
+To be even more clear, to see an earthly kingdom in the NT, one has to be looking through the lens of a position that’s already set in stone….namely, Premillennialism.
 A natural reading and study would never, otherwise, reveal such a kingdom.
-As we’ve seen throughout this “Kingdom of Christ Now” series, when we just allow the texts to speak naturally, they do not give any hint of an earthly kingdom (kingdom of this world), nor do those texts even allow room for one.
+As we’ve seen throughout the “Kingdom of Christ Now” series, when we just allow the texts to speak naturally, they do not give any hint of an earthly kingdom (kingdom of this world), nor do those texts even allow room for one.

 Therefore, we must resist the temptation to allow the OT to form our positional foundation.
 We must start with a NT hermeneutic.
-Once we understand what the NT teaches, only then are we prepared to interpret the OT.
+Once we understand what the NT teaches, only then are we prepared to interpret the OT prophecies regarding a future kingdom, which are types and shadows of something far more glorious than an earthly kingdom.
+What they point to is spiritual in nature — which is the Church, of whom Christ our King is Head.
+The full glory of the Church will be realized in the Eternal Kingdom, which many of those OT prophecies point to.

 So how do we explain the mention of the 1000 year “reign” (by implication, a kingdom) in the book of Revelation?
 First of all, it’s a serious mistake to allow one passage to override and interpret the rest of the NT teaching on this subject.
 It’s contrary to the normal rules of interpretation to set aside all those other scriptures that teach otherwise, and depend entirely on one passage…..especially when it’s in the most difficult book of the NT, which is characterized by symbolism.